tooxie/shiva-server/README.rst

         }
     }

 In that attribute you will find a list of all the supported formats.
+That list is generated from the ``MIMETYPES`` setting (see `The MIMETYPES config`_).
 Just follow the link of the format you need and Shiva will convert it if necessary and serve it for you.
 As a client, that's all you care about.